SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

    :widths: 40,60

    "title=""[string]""", "Resource name of the action button."
-   "titleRestart=""[string]""", "Resource name of the action button.
-This one is used when the application is recreated (only when restart=""true"").
+   "titleRestart=""[string]""", "Resource name of the action button which has to be used when the application is recreated (only when restart=""true"").
 The corresponding text resource has to be defined in Ressources.xml."

 ----------------------